OpenCashDAO/contracts/README.md

 | 1 | Any UTXO from Authorized contract | UTXO back to Authorized contract |

-### Submit Proposal Contracts

-#### Add.cash
+#### SubmitProposal.cash

+The SubmitProposal contract allows anyone to submit a proposal to add/ remove or replace authorizedThreadNFTs to/from the Upgradable Project Contract.
+The proposal requires a `commitmentDeposit` to prevent spam and ensure serious commitment from the proposal creator.
+If the proposal passes, the creator gets back the commitment deposit.
+If the proposal fails, the BCH is sent to anyone who calls the `completeOrFail` function of the [ExecuteProposal.cash](#executeproposalcash) contract.

+Constructor:
+  - minCommitmentDeposit: The minimum amount of sathoshis the creator has to commit to the proposal.

+There are 3 functions in each Domain Contract:

-The Add proposal contract allows anyone to submit a proposal to add new authorizedThreadNFTs to the Upgradable Project Contract.
+- **add** The Add proposal contract allows anyone to submit a proposal to add new authorizedThreadNFTs to the Upgradable Project Contract.
 The proposal requires a commitment deposit to prevent spam and ensure serious commitment from the proposal creator.
 If the proposal passes, the creator gets back the commitment deposit.
 If the proposal fails, the BCH is sent to anyone who calls the `FailProposal` contract.

-Constructor:
-  - minCommitmentDeposit: The minimum amount of sathoshis the creator has to commit to the proposal.

 Parameters:
   - proposalScriptHash: 32 bytes scriptHash of the new contract